markdom/specification/1.0/markdom.md

 This event represents the begin of an *unordered Markdom list block*.

-Calling this method must be must be followed by a call to `onListItemsBegin`.
+Calling this method must be followed by a call to `onListItemsBegin`.
 A corresponding call to `onUnorderedListBlockEnd` must eventually occur.

 ###### `onUnorderedListBlockEnd` {#api-handler-handler-onunorderedlistblockend}